mitramir55/House-Price-Analyzer-Flask/README.md

 * replace undefined dates with call for ... ✅
 * turn a to datetime ✅
 * price null ✅
-* square feet null
+* square feet null ✅
-* rented column
+* rented column ✅

-* square feet 2
-* baths 2
-do not remove these if they were both available price2 sqr_f2
+Should take action
+* create rows when neither sq_feet2 nor price2 are null. ✅
+    * To be taken into new rows : bath2, sq_feet2, price2
+    * To be copied: link, location

 ### Descriptions
 Date: